 So…would you grabbed them?
 To be honest, the color reminded me of a moss covered garden art, which isn’t all that bad…for a garden.
 However, I had a better idea.
 I felt they would be awesome showcased on a couple of cupboard doors from my stash to end all stashes.
 See how I’ve used others in these posts.

-To make this easier, I’ve created a video tutorial for you below.
+Also, to make this easier, I’ve created a video tutorial for you below.
 The steps are pretty simple, and I’ll briefly outline them for you.

 Paint Layering Steps:

 - First, prep your surface by wiping clean with a vinegar wash or other preferred method.
 Plus, make any necessary repairs.
 I needed a bit of wood filler< for my two doors.
-I also used a heavy duty adhesive to attach the art to the door.
+I also used a heavy-duty adhesive to attach the art to the door.

 - Then, apply one (or two) coats of paint, letting cure in between.
 I used two coats for my projects with my paint brush.
 For the blue, I used the color, Vintage.

 - After that, apply any highlights you would like.
 I used a soft white on the blue.
 Also, this is the time to add any gilding using metallic paint or gilding waxes.

 - Last, to add another layer of dimension, add waxes in various depths to draw out the fine details.
 Buff with a soft cloth to your desired finish.
 Also, you can add distressing using a wet distressing method or basic sandpaper.

 Finally, add some hardware to the back, like these keyhole hangers.
 You’re done!
 The sky’s the limit when it comes to the variations you can use in your paint layering technique.
 I’ve only skimmed the surface of the options.

 With that in mind, I had such fun with this video.
 In addition, I hope it helps you all to visualize and end result as you come upon finds in your home and while out #trashure hunting.

 Also, don’t forget the blue one.
-This one created using a Vintage color chalky finish paint I’ve used on these past projects.
+Even more, this one I create using a Vintage color chalky finish paint I’ve used on these past projects.